-Water2 baptism is a water6 burial2,3,4 in response to hearing Jesus preached2.
-We see metaphors used3,5 that perfectly align with submersion, and the word for baptism that’s consistently used in the New Testament means to submerge or overwhelm in water1.
+Water1,2,6,7 baptism (as opposed to being “baptized with the Holy Spirit”) is a burial in water1,2,3,4,7,8 that comes in response to hearing the word of God preached1,2,7.
+Additionally, we see metaphors used3,5 that perfectly align with submersion.
+And finally, as a footnote, the word for baptism that is consistently used in the New Testament means to submerge or overwhelm in water8.

 Baptism is for, not because of, the forgiveness of sins1, and is consistent with the purpose of John’s baptism3 that prepared the way.
 Jesus’ blood fulfills the requirement10 and is the cleansing agent2,5,7,8,9 of sin.
 It is only through “death” (e.g. baptism) that an individual contacts His blood6,7.
 It’s just as Paul asked rhetorically, “Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?”6 and why Peter directly linked baptism to what saves us4.